apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>varsRef defines the envs that need to be referenced from the target component pod, and will inject to job&rsquo;s containers.
+<p>Defines the environment variables that need to be referenced from the target component pod and will be injected into the job&rsquo;s containers.
-if it is set, will ignore the global &ldquo;varsRef&rdquo;.</p>
+If this field is set, the global &ldquo;varsRef&rdquo; will be ignored.</p>
 </td>
 </tr>
 </tbody>